j4k0m/discord-theory-I/README.md

 ## Generation:

-In order to create a generation function, by putting everything together according to the rules above, by creating a function that takes the coordinates from `generate_map()` function, a random amount of extended and printable/non-printable characters and shuffle them together and convert them to hex, we will end up with this:
+In order to create a generation function, by putting everything together according to the rules above, by creating a function that takes the coordinates from `generate_map()` function, a random extended and printable/non-printable characters and shuffle them together and convert them to hex, we will end up with this:

 ```python
 import random